Quickload/hack-01/README.md

-# QUICKLOAD HACK-01 - PROJECT BRIEF
+# Quickload Hack-01 - Project Brief
 Creating a Load-Board in 24 hours with a lean approach.

 ### Date/Time: